NikKowPHP/social-brain/chapters/chapter-1.md

 When the amygdala detects a social threat, it pulls the fire alarm (an **amygdala hijack**), flooding your system with cortisol and adrenaline.
 This neurochemical flood severely impairs the function of your prefrontal cortex.
 The CEO is temporarily taken offline.
 The key is: *You cannot think your way out of an amygdala hijack; you must regulate your way out of it.*

 The system has a built-in, physical 'reset switch'—a superhighway of nerves called the **vagus nerve**.
-When you intentionally activate this nerve, you send a direct, physical signal to your brain that says, *"System secure.
+When you intentionally activate this nerve, as Maria did with her long exhale, you send a direct, physical signal to your brain that says, *"System secure.
 Stand down the alarm."*

 #### **The Practice: The Conductor's Breath**